 Organoids are integrated with conventional electronics

 This possibility has only just become tractable thanks to recent advances in organoids: simplified and miniaturised versions of organs created using stem-cell technology.
-Small conglomerations of human neurons have replicated some of the form and function of our brains.10 Now, researchers are investigating whether these organoids could be used to create new hybrid computing technologies that combine biological and electronic components.11
+Small conglomerations of human neurons have replicated some of the form and function of our brains.16 Now researchers are investigating whether these organoids could be used to create new hybrid computing technologies that combine biological and electronic components.17

-Early experiments have shown that neural cultures can be taught to play video games or show features of reservoir computing.12 13 If the technology can be scaled up it could have applications in AI, robotics and brain-machine interfaces and could even help us discover the algorithms that power the brain.
+Early experiments have shown that neural cultures can be taught to play video games, show features of reservoir computing or implement computer logic.18,19,20,21 If the technology can be scaled up it could have applications in AI, robotics and brain-machine interfaces.

 The Anticipation Potential of a research field is determined by the capacity for impactful action in the present, considering possible future transformative breakthroughs in a field over a 25-year outlook.
 A field with a high Anticipation Potential, therefore, combines the potential range of future transformative possibilities engendered by a research area with a wide field of opportunities for action in the present.
 We asked researchers in the field to anticipate: